-The configuration preserved on the disks not involved with the reinstallation will now be recovered.
-As the root disk has been reinstalled, it does not appear to VxVM as a VM disk.
+The configuration preserved on the disks not involved with the reinstallation has now been recovered.
+However, because the root disk has been reinstalled, it does not appear to VxVM as a VM disk.
 The configuration of the preserved disks does not include the root disk as part of the VxVM configuration.